 \section{The orbifold case}

-We now consider the orbifold case, adapting the argument by means of the orbifold Dolbeault cohomology studied in \cite{baily-PNAS, baily-AJM}.
-Recall that an \emph{orbifold}, also called \emph{V-manifold} \cite{satake}, is a singular complex space whose singularities are locally isomorphic to quotient singularities $\mathbb C^n \slash G$, where $G\subset \mathrm{GL}(n;\mathbb C)$ is a finite subgroup.
+We now consider the orbifold case, applying the Stelzig arguments to the orbifold Dolbeault cohomology studied in \cite{baily-PNAS, baily-AJM}.
+Recall that an \emph{orbifold}, also called \emph{V-manifold} \cite{satake}, is a singular complex space whose singularities are locally isomorphic to quotient singularities $\mathbb C^n \slash G$, where $G\subset \mathrm{GL}(n, \mathbb C)$ is a finite subgroup.
 Tensors on an orbifold are defined to be locally $G$-invariant.
 In particular, this yields the notions of orbifold de Rham cohomology and orbifold Dolbeault cohomology, for which we have both a sheaf-theoretic and an analytic interpretation \cite{satake, baily-PNAS, baily-AJM}, and Hodge decomposition in cohomology defines the orbifold $\del\delbar$-Lemma property.